Patent Retrieval: A Literature Review: Patent Retrieval Methods

 Tannebaum et al. built upon these insights and introduced methods to automatically identify synonyms/equivalents, co-occurring terms, and proximity relations for expanding query terms by mining examiners' search logs.
 As we can notice, learning expansion terms from query logs might be misleading because not all query sessions succeed to identify prior art.
 Additionally, deeper analysis of the query logs considering other metadata such as relevant hits count might be useful in this regard.
 On the other hand, it would be more useful if we can model the features of these terms, for example, based on their location, frequency, part-of-speech...etc.
 From effectiveness perspective, evaluating the generated lexical knowledge on the CLEF-IP 2010 collection did not record significant improvement \cite{tannebaum2015effect}.
 Therefor, the authors recommended using it in an interactive mode rather than automatic mode to semi-automate query generation.

 \textbf{Corpus-based:} the second category of semantic-based QRE is the corpus-based methods.
-In these methods, textual corpora are analyzed to extract semantically related concepts to query terms which can be used for QE.
-Al-Shboul and Myaeng \cite{al2014wikipedia} proposed a Wikipedia-based QE method which works by first creating a summary of each Wikipedia article containing the main category, all titles under the main category, and other categories with in/out links to the main category.
-At query time, query terms and phrases are matched with page summaries, then, phrases from matching pages are scored and selected for QE under the assumption that they are semantically related.
-Experiments on the subset of USPTO patents in the NTCIR-6 collection showed increase in MAP over other QE techniques.
+In these methods, textual corpora are analyzed to extract semantically related concepts to query terms which can be used for query expansion. \cite{al2014wikipedia} proposed a Wikipedia-based query expansion method which works by first creating a summary of each Wikipedia article containing the main category, all titles under the main category, and other categories with in/out links to the main category.
+At query time, query terms and phrases are matched with page summaries, then, phrases from matching pages are scored and selected for query expansion under the assumption that they are semantically related.
+Experiments on the subset of USPTO patents in the NTCIR-6 collection showed increase in MAP over other query expansion techniques.
 However, the authors used IPC codes rather than citations as relevance judgments to topic queries which does not reflect the typical search practices, where it is needed to retrieve related patent documents not related classification codes.